Lucsantosg/dedicated/index.md

 {: #dedicated}

 {{site.data.keyword.Bluemix}} is an open-standards, cloud-based platform for building, running, and managing applications.
-With {{site.data.keyword.Bluemix_dedicated_notm}}, you get the power and simplicity of {{site.data.keyword.Bluemix_notm}}&mdash;in your own dedicated SoftLayer environment that is securely connected to both the {{site.data.keyword.Bluemix_notm}} Public environment and your own network.
+With {{site.data.keyword.Bluemix_dedicated_notm}}, you get the power and simplicity of {{site.data.keyword.Bluemix_notm}} &mdash; in your own dedicated SoftLayer environment that is securely connected to both the {{site.data.keyword.Bluemix_notm}} Public environment and your own network.
 {:shortdesc}

 All dedicated deployments of {{site.data.keyword.Bluemix_notm}} include the following benefits and features at no additional cost: VPN, private virtual local area network (VLAN), firewall, connectivity with your LDAP, ability to leverage existing on-premises databases and apps, 24/7 on-site security, dedicated hardware, and standard support.